SnehaRani056/BankingApp/README.md

 # BankingApp Using Java
 A java-based banking application that simulates basic banking operations such as account creation, deposits, withdrawals, balance inquiries and money transfer.
+It is just a mini project.

 # Features